medbenmakhlouf/medbenmakhlouf/README.md

   </a>
 </p>

-- 📝 I regulary write articles on https://medium.com/@medbenmakhlouf

-- 💬 Ask me about **Java, Spring Framework, Angular, React, Jenkins, Docker and Aws ECS**

-- ⚡ Fun fact **Geeks about latest developments in Python, Django and Angular**

 ## About Me

 I'm a skilled Frontend Software Engineer based in France, working as a Senior Developer at **[Engie](https://www.engie.com/)**.
 With a deep focus on building efficient, user-centered applications, I specialize in Angular development, where I help developers create streamlined and high-performance Angular applications.

+💬 **Ask me about:**
+Python, Django Framework, Angular, Ionic, Capacitor, Docker and Aws ECS

 ⚡ **Fun fact:**
 I love sharing Angular insights with the developer community and enjoy discovering new, efficient ways to create user-friendly applications.
 Outside of coding, you might find me exploring the beautiful landscapes of France!

+📝 I regulary write articles on https://medium.com/@medbenmakhlouf

 ### ✨ Community Contributions
 I’m actively engaged in open-source and tech communities: